Last Updated on January 2, 2021 by Lori Geurin

 - As lice prevention.
 If you hear of an outbreak at your child’s school put a little of the oil on a comb and gently comb through your child’s hair.

-- Melt a little to put over popcorn.
+- Melt some to put over popcorn.
 Add Himalayan pink salt or coarse sea salt and enjoy!
 This is another favorite at our house.

 - Apply to a jammed zipper to lubricate it and help get it unstuck.